 To start using the indicator, you can click and drag QuantumCurrencyMatrix from the Navigator to a chart or you can also double-click QuantumCurrencyMatrix (which will then be applied to the currently selected chart).
 Doing either one of these will display the Custom Indicator window where you can configure all the various user settings for your Quantum Currency Matrix.
 These options are grouped and can be accessed by selecting the tabs which will be discussed further in the following sections.
 Once you are done customizing the indicator’s options, click OK to run the indicator.

 You can configure the indicator by changing its variables listed in this tab.
-We will discuss further each configurable input of the Quantum Currency Matrix below.
+This is explained in more detail later where we cover each configurable input of the Quantum Currency Matrix below.

 The Quantum Currency Matrix uses graphical objects instead of plot lines so this tab is empty.